harshpreet931/Spam-Email-Classification/README.md

 - Predict whether new emails are spam or not
 - Simple and lightweight implementation in C
 - Fast execution with runtime measurement
+- Model saving and loading functionality

 ## File Structure

-- `main.c`: Main program file containing the entry point and sample data
+- `main.c`: Main program file containing the entry point and command-line interface
-- `spam_classifier.h`: Header file with function declarations and constants
+- `spam_classifier.h`: Header file with function declarations and constants for the spam classifier
 - `spam_classifier_impl.c`: Implementation of the spam classifier functions
+- `data_loader.c` and `data_loader.h`: Functions for loading email data from files
+- `model_io.c` and `model_io.h`: Functions for saving and loading the trained model

 ## How It Works

+1. **Data Loading**: Emails are loaded from a text file using the data loader.
-1. **Training**: The classifier learns from a set of pre-labeled emails, counting the occurrences of words in spam and non-spam emails.
+2. **Training**: The classifier learns from a set of pre-labeled emails, counting the occurrences of words in spam and non-spam emails.
-2. **Tokenization**: Emails are broken down into individual words (tokens).
+3. **Tokenization**: Emails are broken down into individual words (tokens).
-3. **Probability Calculation**: For each word, the probability of it appearing in spam and non-spam emails is calculated.
+4. **Probability Calculation**: For each word, the probability of it appearing in spam and non-spam emails is calculated using Laplace smoothing.
-4. **Prediction**: New emails are classified by calculating the overall probability of being spam or not spam based on the words they contain.
+5. **Prediction**: New emails are classified by calculating the overall probability of being spam or not spam based on the words they contain.
+6. **Model Persistence**: The trained model can be saved to a file and loaded later for predictions without retraining.

 ## Getting Started